desandro/draggabilly/README.md

 Specifies on what element the drag interaction starts.

-`handle` is useful for when you want not all inner elements to be used for dragging, like inputs and forms.
+`handle` is useful for when you do not want all inner elements to be used for dragging, like inputs and forms.
 See [back handle example on CodePen](http://codepen.io/desandro/pen/znAuH).

 ## Events